Home » Public Works » Projects » 1st Street Pedestrian Improvements

 More Information

-Latest Updates
+Project Updates

-November 2024 Update:
+• November 2024

-In October 2024, the project completed environmental review as required by the California Environmental Quality Act (CEQA) for the improvements proposed along 1st Street between Pacific Avenue and Long Beach Boulevard.
+In October 2024, the project completed environmental review as required by the California Environmental Quality Act (CEQA) for the improvements proposed along 1st Street between Pacific Avenue and Long Beach Blvd.
 Environmental review continues for the proposed improvements at 1st Street between Long Beach Boulevard and Elm Avenue.

 A virtual community meeting is planned for early 2025 to provide updates on the project design, discuss anticipated potential construction impacts, and receive public feedback.

-April 2023 Update:
+• April 2023

 The 1st Street Pedestrian Improvements Project Team tabled at the Celebrate Downtown Event on March 23, 2023 to provide information on pedestrian improvements coming soon.
 Conceptual designs and renderings were unveiled at the event.

-March 2023 Update:
+• March 2023

 Please join us at these upcoming community events to learn more about this project!